Salma-Yassin/Data-Base-Bash/README.md

 # Data-Base-Bash

-A Database Project created using bash scripts it has a list of tables
+A Database Project created using bash scripts it has a list of tables ----> updates